anniekli/oregon-trail-2.0/README.md

-Your final score is the sum of all of the items in your inventory, aside from the number of hours you've practiced, which gets doubled.
+Your final score is the sum of all of the items in your inventory, aside from the number of hours you've practiced, which gets doubled(not including the 10 hours you start with).
 You also get an extra 500 points if you make it to the end.

 ![alt text](assets/game_over_page.jpg?raw=true)